 developed by our group.

-AIM-Spice runs on the Microsoft Windows and Linux operating systems.
+AIM-Spice runs on the following platforms: Microsoft Windows,

 Uses the Berkeley SPICE version 3.E1 as the kernel.